-- Firstly, the fantastic looking Ribbon Eel appears to be an extremely unusual species of eel.
-Furthermore, the surprising creature also evolved as endemic to a highly specific portion of the world.
+- Firstly, the truly fantastic looking Ribbon Eel appears to be an extremely unusual species of eel.
+The surprising creature also evolved as endemic to a highly specific portion of the world.
 But this alone does not distinguish it from its brethren.

 - Not only that, but due to its physical appearance, many believe it to be a member of the moray eel family.
-However, this is not the case.
+However, scientific study proved that this is not the case for the Ribbon Eel.
 This surprising species, in fact, belongs to an entirely different family.

-- Finally, although it rarely lives long in captivity, hunting of it for home aquariums persists.
+- Although it rarely lives long in captivity, hunting of it for home aquariums persists.
 Fortunately, its numbers in the wild appear stable, despite this practice.
 However, that could easily change, due to a variety of factors, including climate change.

 Ribbon Eel Physical Description

 Most notably, many people believe that the brilliantly colored Ribbon Eel bears a strong resemblance to the mythical Chinese Dragon.
 That belief occurs because the animal possesses a very long, thin body.

 Fascinatingly, the amazing creature also changes colors as it ages, in a characteristic shared by many species.
 Because of this trait, infants and young individuals generally appear primarily dark back, with a yellow dorsal fin.

-In addition, mature individuals display sexual dimorphism in regards to coloring.
+Meanwhile, physically mature individuals display the physiological trait of sexual dimorphism in regards to coloring.
 Firstly, in adult males, the black gets replaced by bright blue.
 Secondly, mature females appear mainly yellow, with occasional blue spots.

-Furthermore, females of this incredible species also tend to a greater length than their male counterparts.
+Females of the incredible Ribbon Eel also tend to a greater length than their male counterparts.
 That’s because mature females average roughly 51 in (130 cm) in length, while males rarely exceed 37 in (94 cm).
 Such a degree of difference is also distinctive.